aguirre/bamazon/README.md

 node bamazonCustomer.js
 ```

-#### Running this application will first display all of the items available for sale in your terminal.
+#### Running this application will first display all of the items available for sale.

 ### Example of Bamazon Customer Menu: